gvwilson/fiction/voyage/index.md

 well-known, much-feared, competent, and apparently free of factional ties.

-The *Sun's Vengeance* floated free for the first time at dawn on Midsummer's Day of 1108<span class="sidenote">Rumors circulated at the time that Perguuran had actually had the ship floated the night before, just to make sure she was sound, then had her brought back into her drydock for the official launch.
+The *Sun's Vengeance* floated free for the first time at dawn on Midsummer's Day of 1108<span class="note">Rumors circulated at the time that Perguuran had actually had the ship floated the night before, just to make sure she was sound, then had her brought back into her drydock for the official launch.
 While it would have been completely in character, it could only have been accomplished with the aid of